What is tooth decay?

 Bacteria and food can cause tooth decay.
 A clear, sticky substance called plaque is always forming on your teeth and gums.
 Plaque contains bacteria that feed on the sugars in the food you eat.

-- Not getting enough fluoride.
+- Don't get enough fluoride.
 Fluoride helps prevent tooth decay by making teeth more resistant to acids produced by plaque.
 Fluoride is added to many public water supplies.

-- Not having enough saliva.
+- Don't have enough saliva.
 Saliva washes away food and harmful sugars, so it helps protect your teeth from decay.
-A dry mouth may be caused by a condition such as xerostomia or Sjögren's syndrome, by taking certain medicines, or by breathing through your mouth.
-Older adults are more likely to have a dry mouth.
+A dry mouth may be caused by certain medical conditions, by taking certain medicines, or by breathing through your mouth.
+If you're older, you're more likely to have a dry mouth.

-- Smoking, using spit (smokeless) tobacco, or breathing secondhand smoke.
+- Smoke, use spit tobacco, or are around smoke.

 What are the symptoms?